fbpx

 NORTHERN LONG-EARED BAT

 In 2016, TennGreen Land Conservancy (“Tennessee Parks and Greenways Foundation” at the time) intended to acquire 956 acres known as the Karst Forest at Grassy Cove.
 This acquisition required a major fundraising effort, including significant private, local, and federal funds.
 In order to secure a $1.35 million grant from the US Forest Service’s Forest Legacy Program, TennGreen and partners undertook numerous biological surveys identifying rare plants and animals.
 In 2017, TennGreen’s Karst Forest at Grassy Cove ranked 8th nationally for funding through the Forest Legacy Program.
-This ranking level, and grant funding, were made possible when the Tennessee Wildlife Resources Agency (TWRA) mist netted a northern long-ear bat (Myotis septentrionalis) on the property.
-The US Fish and Wildlife Service listed the northern long-eared bat as a federally threatened species in 2015.
+This ranking level, and grant funding, were made possible when the Tennessee Wildlife Resources Agency (TWRA) mist netted a northern long-eared bat (Myotis septentrionalis) on the property.
+The US Fish and Wildlife Service listed the northern long-eared bat as a federally threatened species in 2015 (and reclassified it as federally endangered in 2022).
 Discovering this threatened bat and other rare bats on the property underscored the importance of funding the acquisition of the Karst Forest at Grassy Cove.
 Armed with this new species information, TennGreen secured the Forest Legacy Grant and significant additional funds to acquire the property.

 WHITE-NOSE SYNDROME